BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 <img id="Steps git-TEST-commit-automation-1.gif" src="../images/git-TEST-commit-automation-1.gif" >

-**Download and execute setup-git-TEST-cases.sh to setup git-TEST-commit-automation solution** This will download git-TEST-commit-automation files into a Git repository top directoy named hooks.
+**Download and execute setup-git-TEST-cases.sh to setup git-TEST-commit-automation solution** This will download git-TEST-commit-automation files into a Git repository top directoy named **hooks**.
 It will create two symbolic links for .git/hooks/pre-commit and .git/hooks/post-commit to hooks/pre-commit and hooks/post-commit.
 It will also copy three files, list-git-TEST-cases.sh, setup-git-TEST-cases.sh and uninstall-git-TEST-cases.sh to /usr/local/bin.

 Objective 1) Quick setup with default test cases for any Git repository (in seconds)